reddit-marketing

 Hi!
 Your post was removed automatically because your account has very little karma.
 Please contribute to other communities first.

 Start with a threshold of 10.
 Loosen if you see false positives, tighten if spam slips through.
-Our default for new brand subs is 5 to 50 depending on category.
+Our default for new brand subs is 5 to 50 depending on category — gaming and crypto subs benefit from a higher floor (50+), B2B SaaS subs run cleanly at 5 to 10.

 Rule 2: Auto-approve trusted users